Skip to main content?

 Institute of Play

-The Institute has supported innovative public, private and charter school design projects for over 10 years.
+The Institute supported innovative public, private and charter school design projects for over 10 years.
 Its first success was the design of the New York City public middle and high school “Quest to Learn,” which opened in 2009.